 2.1 Standard track

-- 2,000 Thai Baht (66 USD) per article when the corresponding author is affiliated with any institution in Thailand, or is a Faculty of Public Health alumni who is affiliated with an institution in any middle- or high-income country based on GNI per capita, as classified by the World Bank.
+- 2,000 Thai Baht (66 USD) per article when the first author or corresponding author is affiliated with any institution in Thailand, or is a Faculty of Public Health alumni who is affiliated with an institution in any middle- or high-income country based on GNI per capita, as classified by the World Bank.

 - 100 USD per article when the corresponding author is affiliated with an institution in any other middle-income country.